What is Allylic Carbon?

 Allylic Carbon Meaning

 The double-bonded carbon atoms can be classified as vinylic and allylic carbon atoms.
-The general formula for vinyl group is R-CH=CH2 in which both carbon atoms are bonded with double bond and R is attached at vinylic position.
+The general formula for vinyl group is R-CH=CH2 in which both carbon atoms are bonded with a double bond and R is attached at vinylic position.

 - Since both carbon atoms form a double covalent bond so both are sp2 hybridized.
 The allylic position is also like a vinylic position.
 The allylic carbon is bonded to a carbon atom which is doubly bonded to another carbon atom.

-- The general formula for allyl is R-CH2-CH=CH2 in which the asterisk carbon atom is allylic carbon atom.
+- The general formula for allyl is R-CH2-CH=CH2 in which the asterisk carbon atom is an allylic carbon atom.
 Unlike vinyl group, the allylic carbon atom is sp3 hybridized as it bonded with CH=CH2 through a single covalent bond.